nphacks/drum-dancer/README.md

   - **Percussion ([)**: 10 variations including 808, Chirpy, Metal, Laser, Tribal

 **Customization Features:**
-- **Sound Preview**: Click the "▶" button next to each sound to test it before selection
+- **Sound Preview**: Click the "Test" button next to each instrument to preview sounds before selection
-- **Radio Button Selection**: Choose one sound per instrument category with clear visual feedback
+- **Dropdown Selection**: Choose from multiple sound variations for each instrument with clear labels
 - **Purple Key Indicators**: Each instrument panel shows its keyboard key in a prominent purple badge
-- **Volume Control**: Master volume slider affects all drum sounds and background music
+- **Volume Control**: Master volume slider (0-100%) affects all drum sounds and background music
 - **Real-Time Testing**: Play sounds at your selected volume level during customization
 - **Automatic Saving**: Your selections are preserved for future game sessions
 - **Dark Theme Benefits**: Reduced eye strain during extended customization sessions